VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

         }
 ```

-Run the sample Server app included in the solution.
+There is a sample Server app included in the solution.

 ![Event Stream Server](/Docs/Server.jpg)